 Baseboard heaters should be mounted on the wall and not set in direct contact with the floor.
 Remember to maintain at least an inch of clearance under the baseboard heater.
 This keeps the heater a safe distance from carpeting or flammable flooring.

 Baseboard heaters and flammable materials do not mix.
 Flammable materials should not be stored near baseboard heaters because the heat can cause things like pressurized cans to explode or ignite.
-Better safe than sorry and store these materials in a cool area within a storage cabinet.
+It's better to be safe than sorry and store these materials in a cool area within a storage cabinet.

 Baseboard heaters are in need of a dedicated circuit to supply enough power for proper functionality.
 The general rule of thumb is that baseboard heaters need a 20-amp circuit that requires a 12-gauge wire for either type heater.
 This means that just adding it to an existing circuit that already has a circuit load is not acceptable.